defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 <a href="/lsdj/gbhwsoundrec.zip">Source files required for hardware recordings</a>

 - Complete all photos
-- Analyse more CPU revisions (yes, they can make a difference)
+- Analyse more mainboard revisions
-- Note down CPU revisions used from some of DEFENSE MECHANISM's recordings
+- Note down mainboard revisions used from some of DEFENSE MECHANISM's recordings
+- If possible, note down specific CPU versions used (tricker to access physically, but these give out a bigger story than mainboard revisions do)
 - Lights on/off variables for GBASP series
 - Pocket (prosound, capacitor upgrade)
 - Light (prosound, capacitor upgrade)
 - Advance (prosound, capacitor upgrade)
 - SP (both models) (capacitor upgrade if possible)
-- Kong Feng GB Boy Colour (carries the CGB-CPU-02 envelope bug)
+- Kong Feng GB Boy Colour (carries the pitch bend envelope bug)
 - Investigate non-GB mode for GBA devices
 - Add pros/cons/verdict segments
-- Pinpoint more resonances
+- Pinpoint more resonances (especially GBASP prosound)

 ### DOCUMENT CHANGELOG